AzraiHasan/rn_xolas_oms/project_info/UI_test.md

 - Verify issue details match what was entered

-5. View issue details - FAILED
+5. View issue details - PASSED

 - Tap on the created issue in the list - PASSED
 - Verify all details match input data - PASSED
-- Check photos are displayed correctly in the gallery - FAILED
+- Check photos are displayed correctly in the gallery - PASSED

-6. Test photo deletion - PENDING
+6. Test photo deletion - FAILED

-- In issue details, tap the X on a photo
+- In issue details, tap the X on a photo - FAILED
-- Confirm photo removal prompt
+- Confirm photo removal prompt -PENDING
-- Verify photo is removed from the gallery
+- Verify photo is removed from the gallery - PENDING

 7. Test issue deletion - PENDING